wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 But here's the challenge:

 ``
-Our mandate is to build tools -- sophisticated, powerful, dynamic -- that, once built, will never again require leadership of any single, centralizd team, or company, or person, or developer, or entity to manage.
+Our mandate is to build tools -- sophisticated, powerful, dynamic -- none of which, once built, shall ever fall under the leadership of any single, centralizd team, or company, or person, or developer, or committee, or entity.
 ``
+NO LEADERSHIP means:
+- no single tech companies (like twitter)
+- no standards committees (like w3c)
+- no dev teams (like repo managers)

-We want network tools to be crowdsourced.
-Who's in contol, if ther's no leader?
+We need network tools that are crowdsourced.
+Who does the work, if there's no leader?
 Your web of trust, of course!

-Imagine a network with NO LEADERSHIP.
-An integrated network, that does NOT revolve around any single:
-- mo single tech companies, like twitter
-- no standards committees (like w3c)
-- no dev teams; no repositories

 Have we succeeded?
 We're making progress, but we're not there yet.